ihsn/SDCPractice/utility.rst

    ## INCRMT  0.1546063 1.0000000 0.1361665
    ## INCWAGE 0.3715897 0.1361665 1.0000000

-Domingo-Ferrer and Torra (2001) propose several measures for the discrepancy between the covariance and correlation matrices.
+`DoTo01b`_ propose several measures for the discrepancy between the covariance and correlation matrices.
 These measures are based on the mean squared error, the mean absolute error or the mean variation of the individual cells.
-We refer to Domingo-Ferrer and Torra (2001) for a complete overview of these measures.
+We refer to `DoTo01b`_ for a complete overview of these measures.

 IL1s information loss measure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^